jksdua/sec-cheat-sheet/README.md

 Pentesting Cheat Sheet
 ======================

-A collection of cheat sheets for pentesting and security related things
+This security cheat sheet is a collection of tips and tricks to assist pentesters in testing applications and networks.

 ### Usage